 I was 7 years old the first time I had Key Lime Pie.
-It was actually in the Keys–Marathon, to be exact–when my family + 2 other Augusta families (6 adults + 7 kids, + 1,400 miles round trip) squeezed into ONE deluxe-ish Winnebago for a vacation trip to Florida, fishing boat in tow.
+It was actually in the Keys—Marathon, to be exact—when my family + 2 other Augusta families (6 adults + 7 kids) squeezed into ONE deluxe-ish Winnebago for a vacation to Florida, fishing boat in tow.
 (Meanwhile the boat trailer lost a wheel somewhere around woodsy Millen, Georgia, never to be recovered).
+Thirteen people + Winnebago + 1,400 miles round trip.
 Sounds crazy, right?
 Yes, but it was one of the BEST vacations ever.

-Amidst the crowdedness and having to share one bathroom while on the road (god forbid we should stop), we played a lot of Car Bingo, Crazy 8s and Old Maid, and we read and sang and laughed and napped.
+Amidst the crowdedness and having to share one bathroom while on the road (god forbid we should stop), we played a lot of Car Bingo, Crazy 8s and Old Maid, and we read + sang + laughed + napped.
 For hours.
+Anything to pass the time.
 Does anyone even take road trips like that anymore?
 Oh, did I mention we didn’t run the AC because the dads were trying to save money?
 I mean seriously, does ANYONE even do that anymore??

 Like I said, it was one of the BEST vacations ever.